tulliolo/mobybolt/guide/system/configuration.md

 ---

-## Login with SSH keys (optional)

-You can start to access MobyBolt without a password by following the [SSH keys bonus guide](../bonus/system/login-with-ssh-keys)

----

 ## System update

 It is important to keep the system up-to-date with security patches and application updates.
 The "Advanced Packaging Tool" (apt) makes this easy.
 To update the operating system and all installed software packages, run the following commands: